jarubinomartin/sancho/README.md

 2) python_mfi_examples.
 Contains example python codes to show the basic properties of the QUIJOTE MFI wide survey maps (DR1).
 Maps can be downloaded from either the [QUIJOTE web](https://research.iac.es/proyecto/quijote/), [PLA](http://pla.esac.esa.int/pla/#maps) or [LAMBDA](https://lambda.gsfc.nasa.gov/product/quijote/).

+3) TFGI pipeline.
+New python routines for the basic processing of QUIJOTE TFGI data.